russellbomer/quarry/docs/archive/PHASE4_COMPLETE.md

 **Phase 4 Complete!** 🎉

 Polish tool is production-ready with deduplication, transformations, validation, and comprehensive testing.
-The Foundry suite now has 4/5 tools operational!
+The Quarry suite now has 4/5 tools operational!